 Because the Elliott refrigerator produces a vapor cloud as the coolant, the effective cross-section of the heat exchanger must be limited to a section that the vapor discharge can effectively penetrate.
 This cross section limits the construction of the heat exchangers to units that have approximately 500 scfm drying capacity.
 To manufacture larger capacity dryers, 500 scfm heat exchangers are ganged together on common manifolds.
 Dryers are manufactured in this configuration for flows to 3000 scfm (six 500-scfm heat exchangers).
 For dryers more than 3000 scfm, a secondary, bolt-together manifold is manufactured for grouping smaller units together.
 As an example, a 5000-scfm dryer is assembled utilizing two 2500-scfm units on common input and output manifolds and with common controls.

-Brian S. Elliott is chief of engineering at Air Options Inc., Houston, and author of Compressed Air Operations Manual from McGraw Hill.
+Brian S. Elliott is chief of engineering at Air Options Inc., Houston, and author of Compressed Air Operations Manual, published by McGraw Hill.
 For more information call (713) 721-9619, e-mail email@example.com., or visit air-options.com.